 “Damn!
 I left all that stuff at home.”

 “No problem, you won’t need it until tonight anyway.
-You use it to see what your homework assignments are for each class, and for most classes you can submit your homework online.”
+You use it to see what your homework assignments are for each class, and for most classes you can submit your homework online.
+Classes like Physics and Biology that have labs, the lab works is usually submitted in your class.”

 The first bell announcing the end of Homeroom interrupted our conversation, but because we both had English 2 first period in the same room we resumed our discussion.